jeremytammik/tbc/a/1967_addins.md

 ####<a name="4"></a> AppStore Guidelines for Revit Add-In

-If you are thinking about programming a Revit add-in in general, and especially if your are thinking about the AppStore, you should check out the AppStore guidelines and its numerous useful general development recommendations:
+If you are thinking about programming a Revit add-in in general, and especially if you are thinking about the AppStore, you should check out the AppStore guidelines and its numerous useful general development recommendations:

 - [The Autodesk App Store &ndash; information for Revit developers](https://www.autodesk.com/developer-network/app-store/revit)